SGPDIGITALSOLUTIONS/sgpmessagepilot/README.md

 ## Compliance

-SGP MessagePilot is designed to be compliant with WhatsApp's terms of service:
+WebStudio is designed to be compliant with WhatsApp's terms of service:
 - No automation of message sending
 - Uses official WhatsApp click-to-chat links
 - Requires manual message sending